neondatabase/website/content/docs/manage/orgs-manage.md

 Click the More Options menu next to the row in the **Collaborators** table to manage Collaborator access.
 You have two options:

 - **Convert to member** — Admins can promote an external Collaborator to a full Member.
-When promoted, their collaborator permissions will be automatically removed as they will gain access to all projects through their organization membership.
+When promoted, their collaborator permissions will be automatically removed since they'll have access to all projects as a Member.
 - **Remove from project** — All members can revoke the Collaborator's access to the shared project.

   ![collaborators more options menu](/docs/manage/orgs_collaborators_kebab.png 'no-border')